Cerritos College Board to Make Appointment to Vacant Trustee Seat

-Candidates to be interviewed and considered at June 8 meeting
+Candidates to be Considered at June 7 Meeting

-NORWALK, Calif. - May 5, 2011 -- The Cerritos Community College District Board of Trustees announced that it will accept letters of interest with statements of qualifications for appointment to fill a board vacancy created by the passing of trustee Bob Epple on April 13.
+NORWALK, Calif. – April 20, 2017 - Cerritos Community College District’s Board of Trustees announced today that it will accept letters of interest with statements of qualifications for appointment to fill a board vacancy created by the resignation of board member John Paul Drayer as of April 11.

-For more information or questions regarding the board vacancy, please contact the Cerritos College president's office at (562) 860-2451 extension 2204 or by visiting the college online at www.cerritos.edu.
+For questions or for more information regarding the vacant board seat, please contact the Cerritos College President’s Office by phone at (562) 860-2451 extension 2204.
+Visit www.cerritos.edu/boardvacancy for more information.